Make those information control efforts hurt less.

 Like any company, the size (and focus) make a massive difference in achieving the type of information control you’re looking for — and so do factors like your record identification goals, records retention, disposition, the storage you use (don’t forget preservation) and even how you use classification.

-And, proper records management is crucial for businesses and organizations to operate efficiently, comply with regulations, and preserve important information.
+Proper records management and minutes are also crucial for businesses and organizations to operate efficiently, comply with regulations, and preserve important information.

-To make your information control efforts easier, we asked experts for tips on how to get the most appropriate information control.
+To make your information control efforts more accessible, we asked experts for tips on how to get the most appropriate information control.

 Here is a guide on Archiving and Records Management we’ve since developed and its importance in the workplace.